michaello/Aloha/README.md

 * Export to GIF
 * Share via iOS or on Messenger

-Keep in mind that most features are far from perfection - text often does not fit, speech detection works only on crystal clear voice, etc.
+Keep in mind that most features are far from perfection - text often does not fit, speech detection works only with crystal clear voice, etc.

 ## Code